libriscv/libriscv/README.md

 ## Instruction set support

-The emulator currently supports RV32GC (IMAFDC), and RV64G (IMAFD).
+The emulator currently supports RV32GC, and RV64GC (IMAFDC).
 The F and D-extensions should be 100% supported (32- and 64-bit floating point instructions), and there is a test-suite for these instructions, however they haven't been extensively tested as there are generally few FP-instructions in normal programs.

 Note: There is no support for the B-, E- and Q-extensions.